MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/hyper-v/Supported-Linux-and-FreeBSD-virtual-machines-for-Hyper-V-on-Windows.md

 * Feature description for each LIS or BIS feature.

-**Want to make a suggestion about features and functionality?** Is there something we could do better?You can use the [Windows Server User Voice](https://windowsserver.uservoice.com/forums/295062-linux-support) site to suggest new features and capabilities for Linux and FreeBSD Virtual Machines on Hyper-V, and to see what other peopleare saying.
+**Want to make a suggestion about features and functionality?** Is there something we could do better?
+You can use the [Windows Server User Voice](https://windowsserver.uservoice.com/forums/295062-linux-support) site to suggest new features and capabilities for Linux and FreeBSD Virtual Machines on Hyper-V, and to see what other peopleare saying.

 ## In this section